ministryofjustice/analytics-platform-ops/README.md

 ### Helm RBAC setup

-Helm/Tiller should use its own service account.
+Helm's Tiller should use its own service account.
 Create it like this:
 ```
-kubectl create -f config/helm/helm.yml
+kubectl create -f config/helm/tiller.yml
 # Tell helm to use it
 helm init --service-account helm
-# Check it creates
+# Check it deployed the Tiller image
-kubectl describe deployment tiller-deploy -n kube-system -f
+kubectl describe deployment tiller-deploy -n kube-system
 ```

 ### Modifying AWS and cluster post-creation